ku4ana/windows-server-hybrid-lab/README.md

 ## Networking

-- Deployed pfSense as virtual router
+- Segmented network with WAN, LAN1 and LAN2 interfaces on pfSense to isolate test domains and simulate multi‑subnet production environments.
-- Configured:
+- Each domain controller serves DNS and DHCP for its subnet; Conditional Forwarders and Reverse Lookup zones configured for cross‑domain name resolution.
-  - Default gateways
+- OpenVPN server on pfSense provides secure remote access; client profiles exported and tested on Remote_WIN11.
-  - Firewall rules
+- NPS (RADIUS) configured to allow AD group authentication for VPN users, enabling centralized access control.
-- Enabled internet access for isolated lab networks
+- pfSense enforces routing between subnets and internet access; pfBlockerNG used to restrict domain access for VPN users and simulate policy enforcement.

 ---